-If the failure to file continues for more than 6 months, the Department of Taxation may assess the pass-through entity a late filing penalty equal to 6% of the Virginia taxable income the owners derive from the entity.
+If the failure to file continues for more than 6 months, the Department may assess the PTE with a late filing penalty equal to 6% of the Virginia taxable income that the owners derive from the entity.
 The Department may estimate this taxable income using any method it deems reasonable and with any information in its possession.
-The 6% penalty will be reduced by any monthly penalty already assessed pursuant to Va.
+The 6% penalty will be reduced by any monthly penalty that has already been assessed pursuant to Va.
 Code § 58.1-394.1(A), or the 6% penalty may be assessed instead of the monthly penalty.
-The 6% penalty will also be reduced to the extent any owner has paid Virginia tax on his or her share of the entity's income for the same taxable year.
+The 6% penalty will also be reduced to the extent that any owner has paid Virginia income tax on his or her share of the entity's income for the same taxable year.